ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/clustering/cluster-transactions.markdown

 {PANEL: How Cluster Transactions Work}

-1. A request sent from the client via [SaveChanges()](../../client-api/session/saving-changes) will generate a [Raft Command](../../server/clustering/rachis/consensus-operations#implementation-details) and the server will wait for a consensus on it.
+1. A request sent from the client via [SaveChanges()](../../client-api/session/saving-changes#transaction-mode---cluster-wide) using `TransactionMode.ClusterWide` will generate a [Raft Command](../../server/clustering/rachis/consensus-operations#implementation-details) and the server will wait for a consensus on it.
 2. When consensus is achieved, each node will validate the compare-exchange values first.
    If this fails, the entire session transaction is rolled back.
 From the nature of the [Raft consensus algorithm](../../server/clustering/rachis/what-is-rachis#what-is-raft-?)